-- A. Surveyor To-Do List: Please look through this list immediately.
-You will find travel arrangement details, along with a checklist of activities before, during, and after the visit. - B. NEW: Student Survey Results: As part of the new process of reviewing the curriculum, you will have access to the results of a survey that the students in the program filled out.
-It may be that you will meet with a different set of students on the campus, but the responses will help guide your discussion, as it will give you insight into the processes of the program. - C. ARF Raw Data Submission and On-Site Electronic Documents: This checklist outlines the instructions provided to the program director from the MAERB office, so that you understand what the Program Director is using to organize the visit.
+- The Team Coordinator will need to submit this form with the OSSR.
+You should read it prior to reviewing the Self-Study. - E. Annual Report Form PDF: You will find a PDF version of the program's most recent Annual Report Form to review prior to the visit, unless it is an initial accreditation.
+You will not be verifying their ARF data nor citing for unmet thresholds.
+However, having a copy of the program's recent ARF can be an important source of information to you. - F. Student Survey Results: As part of the new process of reviewing the curriculum, you will have access to the results of a survey that the students in the program filled out.
+It may be that you will meet with a different set of students on the campus, but the responses will help guide your discussion, as it will give you insight into the processes of the program. - G. ARF Raw Data Submission and On-Site Electronic Documents: This checklist outlines the instructions provided to the program director from the MAERB office, so that you understand what the Program Director is using to organize the visit.
 It is vitally important that you carefully review this document with the program director prior to the visit so that there are very clear expectations about the onsite material.
 Special Notes: The MAERB office will be reviewing the ARF raw data for the site visit.
-If you wish, you may remind the program director that the material needs to be submitted to the MAERB office via SharePoint one week in advance of the visit.
+Please remind the program director that the material needs to be submitted to the MAERB office via SharePoint one week in advance.
 Initial Accreditation programs do not submit ARF materials.
-It is optional for the program to use the SharePoint site for submission of their Electronic Resource Room documents. - D. Site Visit Agendas DRAFT: This template has been updated and is based upon the template that was used for virtual site visits.
-The Team Coordinator will be working with the program director to create the agenda.

-- E. Site Visit Scripts & Questions: This document contains the script for the opening interview, the possible questions for different groups, and the script for the exit interview. - F. NEW: Assessment Tool Samples: This document contains some guidance to help you in determining what five assessment tool samples you will request prior to the site visit. - G. TravelVoucher22: Please submit the Travel Voucher promptly after the visit, via email, to accounting@maerb.org.
-You can pdf your receipts, but please keep the travel voucher in the Excel format. - H. Annual Report Form PDF: You will find a PDF version of the program's most recent Annual Report Form to review prior to the visit, unless it is an initial accreditation.
-You will not be verifying their ARF data nor citing for unmet thresholds.
-However, having a copy of the program's recent ARF can be an important source of information to you. - I. Site Visit Data Sheet: This sheet contains contact and travel/hotel information. - J. Travel Instructions and Policy: You will find the information about MAERB's Travel Policies and how to contact the Foremost Travel agent. - K. Institution Self Study Review Form: This is a form that you will need to fill out and submit with your OSSR.
-It contains the comments from the MAERB liaison about the program's Self-Study, and it provides you with a space to respond to any comments from the liaison. - L. Sample Emails: These sample letters are designed for use by the Team Coordinator to communicate with the Team Member and program director. - M. CAAHEP Covid-19 Statement: CAAHEP has produced a statement regarding COVID-19 vaccination that applies to faculty, staff, and students at the CAAHEP-accredited programs.
-If you are asked any questions about CAAHEP's stance on COVID-19, you can share this statement. - N. SharePoint Instructions: This document provides you with information about the SharePoint site that has been developed, including both the Program Site and the Surveyor Site. - O. Multiple Campus Checklist: This handout will be used only if you are visiting a multiple campus program.
-If so, you will need to fill out this checklist and submit it to the MAERB office with your completed OSSR.
+It is optional for the program to use the SharePoint site for submission of their Electronic Resource Room documents. - H. Inquiry Form: This form has been developed to help you to organize your questions for the Program Director prior to the site visit.
+In addition, you can also include your requests for updated materials. - Assessment Tool Samples: This document contains some guidance to help you in determining what five assessment tool samples you will request prior to the site visit. - J. Curriculum Review Meeting: This form has been developed to help you to prepare for the Curriculum Review meeting prior to the site visit.
+It allows you to compile your thoughts and questions efficiently - K. Updated Site Visit Scripts & Questions: This document contains the script for the opening interview, the possible questions for different groups, and the script for the exit interview.
+Please note that there is an extensive description of the curriculum meeting.
+A section has been added about the materials that you will be reviewing on site. - Checklist Lab Equipment and Supplies: Site Surveyors have used the requirements of the MAERB Core Curriculum to evaluate the equipment and supplies in the lab.
+MAERB has created a checklist to make it easy for you, but that checklist is designed to ensure that the students have the resources to achieve the competencies, so there is the need to be flexible. - M. TravelVoucher: Please submit the Travel Voucher promptly after the visit, via email, to accounting@maerb.org.
+You can pdf your receipts, but please keep the travel voucher in the Excel format. - N. Multiple Campus Checklist: This handout will be used only if you are visiting a multiple campus program.
+If you are visiting a multiple campus program, you will need to fill out this checklist and submit it to the MAERB office with your completed OSSR.
 The program director will have received a similar document to aid her/him in preparing the material for you.